Co-chairs of the IPA topic committee are: Athena Hoeppner (University of Central Florida) and Jack Maness (University of Denver).

 Z39.7 Standing Committee

 The purpose of ANSI/NISO Z39.7-2013 Information Services and Use: Metrics & Statistics for Libraries and Information Providers - Data Dictionary is to assist the information community by indicating and defining useful quantifiable information to measure the resources and performance of libraries and to provide a body of valid and comparable data on American libraries.
 It identifies standard definitions, methods, and practices relevant to library statistics activities in the United States.
-Any user of the online standard may submit suggested changes.
-The Standing Committee then reviews these suggestions during its scheduled conference calls.
+Any user of the online standard may submit suggested changes which are then reviewed by the Standing Committee during its conference calls.
 As part of its work, the Standing Committee scans and reviews the statistical survey landscape and examines other assessment efforts--including use of particular vocabularies--in the community for effects on the Data Dictionary.

-The Z39.7 Standing Committee is currently finalizing a new draft of the standard.
+Most recently, the Z39.7 Standing Committee has just finalized a new draft of the standard.
 It is expected that this updated draft will be made available to NISO Voting Members for their approval in the coming months.
-After subsequent ANSI approval, it is hoped that updated standard will be published this year.
+After subsequent ANSI approval, it is hoped that the updated standard will be published this year.
 In the meantime, the Standing Committee has assembled resources for a separate appendix to the standard which will capture ongoing work (projects and tools) related to assessment, and has been discussing recent meetings of interest and updates to various industry surveys.

 New Project: Unique Electronic Resource Package Identifiers